msakuta/FactorishJS/README.md

 * Directions

 Some buildings have directions.
-It changes which direction transport belts carry items on them, which way an ore miner outputs mined ores, etc.
+It can affect behavior of certain buildings.
+For example, transport belts carry items towards the direction, an ore miner outputs mined ores to this direction, an inserter picks up item from opposite side of the direction and puts on the indicated side, etc.
 You can rotate current direction by hitting R key or clicking the button below.

 ![building-left](readme-img/rotate-button.png)